joshbegley/nyt-latest/README.md

 `Representative Chris Pappas, a Democrat, leads by five percentage points, according to a New York Times/Siena poll.
 Voters say they are more interested in a check on President Trump than in a candidate who supports him.`\
 https://www.nytimes.com/2026/09/24/us/politics/new-hampshire-senate-poll-pappas-sununu.html

-**More Than 167,000 Pounds of Meat Are Recalled Across U.S.**\
+**More Than 167,000 Pounds of Meat With False Inspection Mark Are Recalled**\
-`The raw pork, beef and goat products from Star Meat Delivery Inc. of North Carolina used a false inspection mark.`\
+`The raw pork, beef and goat products from Star Meat Delivery Inc. of North Carolina were distributed across the United States.`\
 https://www.nytimes.com/2026/09/24/business/meat-recall-usda-star-ad-foods.html

 **Trump’s Retribution Campaign May Face Supreme Court Test**\